ms6730/SBI_calibration/hydrograph_one_water_year_baseline_observed/readme.md

 **Future work** should focus on correcting the discrepancies in peak magnitude, by incoporating hydraulic conductvity.
 However, **a sensitivity analysis** is first needed to determine wether peak flows are influenced by variations in **hydraulic conductivity**.

+**Remark:** The **anomalous peak** that is missing from the **calibrated streamflow** should be investigated to determine wether it is from an error in the **observed data registration**, this can be assesed by comparing the same period to the following next year to evaluate the consistency of the peak and decide wether a re-calibration is needed.